AprilBrother/wiki.aprbrother/en/User_Guide_For_AB_BLE_Gateway_V4.md

 ## LED Status

-The ethernet port has a green LED and a red LED.
+The ethernet port has a green LED and a yellow LED.

 | Color |  Description |
 | ---------- | ------------------------ |